-4.2 Response to abutting public realm conditions beyond the boundaries of the site.
+4.2 Response to abutting public realm beyond boundaries of site.

 The proposed development will enhance pedestrian access by providing walkways along the sides of the building, linking directly to the sidewalks on Stittsville Main.
 The sidewalks exist along both sides of Stittsville Main, connecting the site to the adjacent commercial plaza.
 Additionally, a trail at the rear of the site, accessible via Warner-Colpitts Lane, offers further connectivity to an extensive network of trails in surrounding green spaces.